martinpoljak/json-rpc-objects/README.md

 All names of both class names and optional arguments are exactly the same as defined in specification.

-It can be used by two ways.
+Library can be used by two ways.
 You know either concrete version of the protocol which you want to use in your application (typically client) or you process some incoming request which can use whatever of the versions (typically server).